ResearchObject/ro-crate/docs/profiles.md

 # RO-Crate Profiles

-While RO-Crates can be considered general-purpose containers of arbitrary data and open-ended metadata, in practical use within a particular domain, application or framework, it will be benefitial to further constrain RO-Crate to a specific **profile**: a set of conventions, types and properties that one minimally can require and expect to be present in that subset of RO-Crates.
+While RO-Crates can be considered general-purpose containers of arbitrary data and open-ended metadata, in practical use within a particular domain, application or framework, it will be beneficial to further constrain RO-Crate to a specific **profile**: a set of conventions, types and properties that one minimally can require and expect to be present in that subset of RO-Crates.

 Defining and conforming to such a profile enables reliable programmatic consumption of an RO-Crate's content, as well as consistent creation, e.g. a form in a user interface form firmly suggest the required types and properties, and likewise a rendering of an RO-Crate can easier make rich UI components if it can reliably assume for instance that the [`Person`](1.1/contextual-entities.html#people) always has a `affiliation` to a [`Organization`](1.1/contextual-entities.html#organizations-as-values) which has a `url` - a restriction that may not be appropriate for all types of RO-Crates.